You need a permit for particular activities, including filming, furniture in a public place, and skip bins.

 - Licensed outdoor dining areas

 - Special events that have a temporary liquor licence.
+You can find out more about temporary liquor licences on our Planning an event page.

 You may need a filming permit if you are filming or taking photographs on a road, footpath, nature strip, open space, or car park that is owned or managed by us.